 If you or a loved one served in the military and were issued 3M Combat Earplugs and subsequently sustained hearing loss, you may be entitled to compensation.
 Many of these standard-issue earplugs were found to be defective.
-At Cannon Law, our Colorado 3M Combat Earplug attorneys want to discuss the most commonly asked questions about these cases.
+At Cannon Law, the Colorado 3M Combat Earplug attorneys at our law firm want to discuss the most commonly asked questions about these cases.

-The defective 3M Combat Earplugs were manufactured and used by military service members in combat zones from 2001 to 2016.
+The defective product released by 3M was manufactured and used by United States military service members in combat zones from 2001 to 2016.
 Some of the areas around the world in which these earplugs were used include:

 - Indian Ocean area